-Not too frequently but directly or indirectly It also affects tissues other than those in joint; like blood, skin, pleura, lungs, kidney nerves, heart, pericardium, blood vessels, eyes, liver etc.
+Rheumatoid Athritis may also affect tissues other than those in joint; like blood, skin, pleura, lungs, kidney, nerves, heart, pericardium, blood vessels, eyes, liver etc.

 CAUSES OF RHEUMATOID ARTHRITIS (RA)

-Its still unclear how its caused but its believed to be combination of
+It is still unclear how it is caused but it is believed to be combination of

-HLA-DR4 is storngly associated with Rheumatoid Arthritis but not in all ethnicity it shows the same significance
+HLA-DR4 – HLADRB1 is storngly associated with Rheumatoid Arthritis but not in all ethnicity it shows the same significance.

 2) Environmental and Lifestyle Factors

 Environmental factors like radiations, pollution etc. Exposure to fine crystalline form of pure silica i.e. Silicon Dioxide can cause Rheumatoid Arthritis, is an established fact.

 Lifestyle factors like addiction to cigarette smoking, mental stress, physical stress and digestive disturbances are also doubted (though unconfirmed).